zcyc/fs-git-benchmark/README.md

-# fs-git-benchmark
+# git-bench

-`fs-git-benchmark` is an efficient Git performance benchmarking tool designed to measure the execution speed of Git operations, such as `clone`, `checkout`, `add`, `commit`, and `push`.
+`git-bench` is an efficient Git performance benchmarking tool designed to measure the execution speed of Git operations, such as `clone`, `checkout`, `add`, `commit`, and `push`.
 This tool helps evaluate performance between local Git clients and remote repositories.
 It also supports concurrent and repeated executions to broaden testing coverage.

 ## Features